raphaelstevens/raphaelstevens/content/artivisme.en.md

 ---
 title: "Artivism"
 description: "In times of uncertainty and disruption, it is more crucial than ever to tap into our creativity, emotions, and sensitivities."
+robots: "noindex, nofollow, noarchive"
 ---
-In times of uncertainty and disruption, it is more crucial than ever to tap into our creativity, emotions, and sensitivities.
-By forging meaningful connections with the more-than-human world around us, exploring the anxieties and aspirations that traverse humanity, and honing our intuition to detect subtle signals and emerging possibilities, the arts have the potential to precipitate a profound shift in perspective and stimulate our collective imagination.
+In our era of uncertainty and change, creativity, emotion, and sensitivity are more vital than ever.
+By deepening our connection to the world beyond humanity, exploring our shared anxieties and aspirations, and sharpening our intuition to perceive subtle signals and emerging possibilities, art can catalyze a profound shift in perspective and ignite our collective imagination.

-I endeavour to fulfill a bridging role at the nexus of science, art, and a sustainable transition, bringing together diverse viewpoints for joint reflection.
-My focus lies in exploring socio-ecological artivism through curating exhibitions.
-By artivism, I refer to creative mediums and initiatives that encourage active engagement, with the ultimate goal of transforming people's relationship with time and space, and motivating urgent action.
+I strive to bridge the realms of science, art, and sustainable transition, fostering dialogue among diverse viewpoints.
+My work centers on socio-ecological artivism through curated exhibitions.
+Artivism, as I define it, encompasses creative mediums and initiatives that inspire active engagement, aiming to transform our relationship with time and space while spurring urgent action.

 ### Exhibitions